 - Do the gutters drain properly?

-- Is there flashing — thin metal strips that redirect water — used where necessary?
+- Is flashing — thin metal strips that redirect water — used where necessary?

-- Are the eaves, fascias, and soffits — part of the roof’s drainage system — intact?
+- Are the eaves, fasciae, and soffits — all parts of the roof and its drainage system — intact?

-- Are all chimneys and roof penetrations in working condition?
+- Are chimneys and roof penetrations in good condition?

 - Is the framing in good condition?

 - Is the siding fully attached and in good condition?

 - Are all wall coverings, flashing, and trim in good condition?